SirMefju/whiskyblog/README.md

-# Simple blog about Whisky
+# Simple blog about Whisrky
 Blog written in Python with django framework and html.
 ## Table of contents
 * [Technologies](#technologies)